dennischan9451/Django-Login-Register/README.md

-# Django Login and Registration Example Using Bootstrap4
+# Django Login and Registration Demo Using Bootstrap4

 ## Features